yst138451/vue-file-uploader/README.md

 ```
 ...leaving your component clean and uncluttered.

-And being "renderless", it doesn't insert (neither wrap your components around with) any additional element you probably don't care about in the first place.
+And being "renderless", it doesn't insert (neither wrap your components around with) any additional element, except for the required `input` element which is hidden from the view anyway.

-To make it even "cleaner", consider specifying an [`uploaderContainerId`](#uploaderContainerId) for these hidden input elements to nest under.
+To make it even "cleaner", consider specifying an [`uploaderContainerId`](#uploaderContainerId) for these hidden input elements to nest under the container.

 ## Plugin Options